Skip to content

 Creating Depth and Dimension in Your Artwork

 Adding depth and dimension is key to creating stunning plaster art.
 One effective technique is layering.
-Start with a base layer and build up additional layers of plaster.
+Start with a base layer and build up more layers of plaster.
 This creates natural shadows and highlights.

 Achieving Desired Textures and Patterns